In this video, we'll look at how to copy and paste a pivot table without the underlying data.

 When you create a pivot table with source data in a worksheet, Excel quietly creates a hidden data cache that travels along with the pivot table.

 Let me show you how this works.
-If I copy this pivot table, then paste into a new workbook.
-I can still use he pivot table, thanks to the cache.
-And, if I double click a grand summary, Excel will extract the data from the cache into a new sheet, using the drill-down feature.
+If I copy this pivot table, then paste into a new workbook, I can still use the pivot table thanks to the pivot cache.
+And, if I double-click a grand summary, Excel will extract the data from the cache into a new sheet, using the drill-down feature.

-Not only does the hidden data increase the size of the worksheet, you also may not want to share the raw data, if it contains sensitive or private information.
+Not only does the hidden data increase the size of the workbook, you also may not want to share the raw data, if it contains sensitive or private information.

-So, how can do you copy a pivot table without the data?
+So, how can you copy a pivot table without the data?

-Well, the simplest way is copy and paste using paste special.
+Well, the simplest way is to copy and paste using Paste Special.